 During their voyage my mothers family befriended a Scottish family who also settled in the area, the Downie's.
 Mr Downie and my grandfather went into partnership and established D&S Motors that also served as the local NRMA garage.
 During this time my grandmother ran a local milk bar.
 My grandfather died in 1957, my mother was aged 17.
 The D&S Motors is still running today under different ownership, the milk bar closed its doors in the early '60s.

+My grandmother gave most of their possessions away as it was recommended not to bring anything because it was 'all waiting for you'.
 Their belongings were brought out in 2 tea chests, similar to the Bushell's one in the earlier post.
 One held books, the other held the family china all of which was smashed on the trip over even though it was marked fragile.

 In September 2011 my mum will be going back home for the first time in 60 years....